Vidivelli: Production

 In 1953, M. G. Ramachandran intended to produce a film titled Vidivelli with M. Karunanidhi writing; however, the project was dropped after Karunanidhi's arrest for participating in the Kallakudi demonstration that year.
 The title was later used for an unrelated film written and directed by C. V. Sridhar and produced by Sivaji Ganesan under Prabhuram Pictures, a subsidiary of his company Sivaji Films.
 Cinematography was handled by A. Vincent, editing by N. M. Shankar, and art direction by Ganga.

 Soundtrack

-The soundtrack album was composed by A. M. Rajah.
+The soundtrack was composed by A. M. Rajah.